 Liner materials being considered include polymer liners (HDPE or PE) and metal liners.
-Two additional HDPE-liners were tested for expected service life under varying conditions in 2010-11 and 2012-13.
+Two additional HDPE-liners were tested at the Danish Technological Institute for expected service life under varying conditions in 2010-11 and 2012-13.
 The result can be seen in Table 4.2 compared with liner 1 and 2 earlier tested.
-A fifth HDPE liner that is better than the four already tested is still being tested as of 2018.
+A fifth HDPE liner that is better in terms of longer life expectancy than the four already tested is still being tested as of 2018.
 In general, testing results indicate that HDPE liner materials have improved in terms of expected service life under high temperatures.